JordanMang/phase_1_id10t_team/README.md

 In this project we have used exploratory Data Analysis to generate insights on popular movies for our business stakeholder.

-Feel free to use the zipped files within the Data folder to run the primary Jupyter Notebook (titled : primary_jupyter_notebook)
+Feel free to use the zipped files within the Data folder to run the primary Jupyter Notebook:  [primary_jupyter_notebook](https://github.com/JordanMang/phase_1_id10t_team/blob/master/primary_notebook.ipynb)

 ## Business Understanding: